 Under the Passenger Transport Act 2014, the Minister of Transport and Roads can ask IPART to determine or recommend maximum fares for public transport services.

-- Maximum Opal fares that can be charged for all rail, bus, ferry and light rail fares used in Sydney and surrounds.
-In our most recent 2016 review, we determined that fares could increase by an average of 4.2% per year between July 2016 and June 2019.
+- Maximum Opal fares that can be charged for all rail, bus, ferry and light rail fares used in Sydney and surrounds that apply between July 2020 and June 2024.
+In our most recent 2020 Opal fares review, we determined that fares for a single trip could increase by an average of 5% per year between July 2020 and June 2024.

-We undertake extensive public consultation through our review processes to understand the range of stakeholder views, and consider these views alongside the findings of our economic modelling and analysis.
+- We undertake extensive public consultation through our review processes to understand the range of stakeholder views, and consider these views alongside the findings of our economic modelling and analysis.